 .NET Framework technologies unavailable on .NET Core and .NET 5+

 Several technologies available to .NET Framework libraries aren't available for use with .NET Core, such as AppDomains, Remoting, Code Access Security (CAS), Security Transparency, and System.EnterpriseServices.
 If your libraries rely on one or more of these technologies, consider the alternative approaches outlined below.
-For more information on API compatibility, see the .NET Core breaking changes article.
+For more information on API compatibility, see .NET Core breaking changes.

 Application domains (AppDomains) isolate apps from one another.
-AppDomains require runtime support and are generally quite expensive.
-Creating additional app domains is not supported.
-We don't plan on adding this capability in future.
-For code isolation, we recommend separate processes or using containers as an alternative.
-For the dynamic loading of assemblies, we recommend the new AssemblyLoadContext class.
+AppDomains require runtime support and are generally expensive.
+Creating additional app domains is not supported, and there are no plans to add this capability in the future.
+For code isolation, use separate processes or containers as an alternative.
+To dynamically load assemblies, use the AssemblyLoadContext class.

 To make code migration from .NET Framework easier, .NET Core exposes some of the AppDomain API surface.
 Some of the APIs function normally (for example, AppDomain.UnhandledException), some members do nothing (for example, SetCachePath), and some of them throw PlatformNotSupportedException (for example, CreateDomain).
 Check the types you use against the

-System.AppDomain reference source in the dotnet/corefx GitHub repository, making sure to select the branch that matches your implemented version.
+System.AppDomain reference source in the dotnet/runtime GitHub repository.
+Make sure to select the branch that matches your implemented version.

 .NET Remoting isn't supported on .NET 5+ (and .NET Core). .NET remoting was identified as a problematic architecture.
 It's used for communicating across application domains, which are no longer supported.
 Also, remoting requires runtime support, which is expensive to maintain.

 Code access security (CAS)

 Sandboxing, which relies on the runtime or the framework to constrain which resources a managed application or library uses or runs, isn't supported on .NET Framework and therefore is also not supported on .NET Core.
 There are too many cases in the .NET Framework and the runtime where an elevation of privileges occurs to continue treating CAS as a security boundary.
 In addition, CAS makes the implementation more complicated and often has correctness-performance implications for applications that don't intend to use it.